zaynaXs/zaynaXs/README.md

 - 👋 Hi, I’m @zaynaXs
 - 👀 I’m interested in Cybersecurity, Software engineering and AI
-- 🌱 I’m currently taking a Software engineering course with cyberschool, a diploma in Cybersecurity with baze University and some certication program with coursera.
+- 🌱 I’m currently taking a Software engineering course with cyberschool, a diploma in Cybersecurity with baze University and some certification program with coursera.
 - 💞️ I’m looking to collaborate ...
 - 📫 How to reach me: on LinkedIn https://www.linkedin.com/in/zainab-umar-707971209?utm_source=share&utm_campaign=share_via&utm_content=profile&utm_medium=android_app...